-The computerised Cancer Registry at Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH & RC) is a data system designed for the collection, management, and analysis of detailed data on patients registered at the Hospital.
+The computerized Cancer Registry at SKMCH & RC is a data system designed for collection, management, and analysis of detailed data on patients registered at the Hospital.
 The Cancer Registry at the Hospital has been functioning since the inauguration of the Hospital in December 1994.
-Every year, the Registry generates cancer statistics according to sex, age, demographic area, topography, morphology, stage, grade etc. From December 1994 till December 2003, the International Classification of Diseases, Ninth Revision, Clinical Modification, was used to code the diseases.
-On January 2004, the Registry implemented the International Classification of Disease for Oncology, Third Edition (ICD-O-3) to code cancer cases.
+Every year the Registry generates cancer statistics according to sex, age, demographic area, topography, morphology, stage, grade etc. From December 1994 till December 2003, the International Classification of Diseases, Ninth Revision, Clinical Modification, was used to code the diseases.
+On January 2004, the Registry implemented the International Classification of Disease for Oncology, Third Edition (ICD-O-3) to code the cancer cases.

-During the last seventeen years, a total of 53,382 neoplasms were registered at SKMCH & RC (of which 2,173 were benign and 51,006 malignant).
-The distributions seen amongst males and females were (49.25% and 50.75%, respectively).
-About 88.92% tumours were found in adults whereas 11.08% were diagnosed in children.
-The top three malignancies in all age groups and both sexes combined were breast cancer, leukaemia, and lip and oral cavity cancer.
-The top three malignancies amongst adult females were cancers of the breast, ovary and uterine adnexa, and lip and oral cavity, whereas, in adult males, they were liver and intrahepatic bile ducts, lip and oral cavity and non-Hodgkin’s lymphoma.
+During the last eighteen years, a total of 58,761 neoplasms were registered at SKMCH & RC (of which 2,787 were benign and 55,974 malignant).
+The distributions seen amongst males and females were (49.07% and 50.93%, respectively).
+About 89.06% tumors were found in adults whereas 10.94% were diagnosed in children.
+The top three malignancies in all age group and both sexes combined were breast cancer, leukemia, and lip & oral cavity cancer.
+The top three malignancies amongst adult females were: cancers of the breast, ovary & uterine adnexa, and lip & oral cavity, whereas, in adult males, they were liver & intrahepatic bile ducts, lip & oral cavity and non-Hodgkin’s lymphoma.

-In adults, regardless of gender, malignant neoplasm of the breast, lip and oral cavity, and liver and intrahepatic bile ducts, were established as the leading malignancies, whereas, in children, the commonest malignancies were categorised as acute lymphoblastic leukaemia (ALL), Hodgkin’s disease, and non-Hodgkin’s lymphoma (NHL).
+In adults, regardless of gender, malignant neoplasm of the breast, lip & oral cavity, and liver and intrahepatic bile ducts, were established as the leading malignancies, whereas, in children, the commonest malignancies were categorized as acute lymphoblastic leukemia (ALL), Hodgkin’s disease, and non-Hodgkin’s lymphoma (NHL).

-The details of these reports/documents can be viewed by using the following links:
+The details of these reports can be viewed by using the following links:

-Collective Cancer Registry Report (1994-2011) (PDF file)(Adobe Acrobat Reader is required to view the reports.)
+Collective Cancer Registry Report - Dec.
+1994 to Dec.
+2012 (PDF file)(Adobe Acrobat Reader is required to view the reports.)

 Archived Cancer Registry Reports